-Using Calendar and Ticket Labels to Highlight Key Messages
+Using Calendar Badges and Ticket Labels to Highlight Key Messages

 Use TickX labels across the booking journey to highlight key information, encourage conversion, and enhance the customer experience.

 This guide explains how TickX labels can be added at multiple touchpoints, such as the calendar and ticket selection stage to highlight important information and strengthen messaging throughout the booking journey.
 It covers common use cases, including calling out key dates, identifying dark days, highlighting special performances, marking seasonal changes, showcasing best-value dates, communicating ticket benefits, reinforcing restrictions, and promoting savings.
-The guide also outlines accessibility considerations, best-practice recommendations for wording and colour contrast, and how to request labels via your TickX Account Manager or Support team.
+The guide also outlines accessibility considerations, best-practice recommendations for wording and colour contrast, and how to add these within TickX IQ or through your Account Manager or TickX Support Team.

 Getting Started